William 1 Friedman was born in 1892 in Kishinev (Moldovia), then part of the

 The Puzzle Palace ,

-in which he gives a far more detailed about the relationship between
+in which he gives a far more detailed account of the relationship between

-in which the first Gentlemen's Agreement is discussed, althoug it
+in which the first Gentlemen's Agreement was discussed.

 as a result of which they were no longer available to the public.